Can I Use My Personal Pandora for Business? Streaming Music in a Commercial Setting

 More important than all of the issues above, playing music stations, like from your personal Pandora account, in a commercial or business setting breaks the law.

-Terms of Soundtrack Service and Licensing
+Pandora Terms of Service and Licensing

-We all agree to terms of service when we sign up for online services, but few of us read them in-depth.
 Pandora’s TOS are clear that using their service in a business, retail, restaurant, or other commercial establishment requires different licensing for the music, which Pandora says must happen through a separate service.
 You can privately listen to any Pandora station you create, but playing that Pandora retail music station in front of patrons at your business is illegal.
 This includes playing Pandora stations for restaurants through the service.

-What are the PROs
+What are PROs?

 PROs are music industry organizations that hold and distribute copyrights to songs for different purposes, on behalf of the musicians, composers, artists, and publishers of the works.
 PROs often have hundreds of thousands of songs in their catalogs, and you can work directly with them to have access to that catalog.

 Once you have access to the catalog, it is up to you to figure out how to find and curate music specifically for your business.
-With mobile technology evolving almost daily, simply gaining access to one PRO’s catalog can be more complex than working with a music streaming app.
+With mobile technology evolving almost daily, simply gaining access to one PRO’s catalog can be more complex than working with a music streaming service.

 How PROs Manage Licenses for Business